JomaMinoza/COVID-Analysis/README.md

 ### Branching Guidelines

 For version control, it is advised to branch from the `master` before performing any statistical analysis.
-For example: If you would consider performing logistic regression to the data, you have to branch out to `master`, add an R file e.g. `logreg.R` that performs those analysis, update any existing R files if necessary, then create a pull request.
+For example: If you would consider performing a different analysis to the data, you have to branch out to `master`, add an R file that performs those analysis, update any existing R files if necessary, then create a pull request for review.